nextcloud/desktop/doc/navigating.rst

 Editing Ignored Files
 ^^^^^^^^^^^^^^^^^^^^^

-The :guilabel:`Ignored Files Editor` provides a list of preconfigured files that are ignored (that is, not synchronized) by the client and server during synchronizations.
+The :guilabel:`Ignored Files Editor` provides a list of  files that are ignored (that is, not synchronized) by the client and server during synchronizations.
 You may add additional files or directories that you want to exclude from the synchronization process.
 In addition to using standard characters, the Ignored Files Editor enables you to use wild cards (for example, using an asterisk ‘*’ to indicate multiple characters or a question mark ‘?’ to incidate a single character).

 For additional information see `Using the Ignored Files Editor`_